Cupido (album): Singles

-"Miénteme" featuring María Becerra was released on April 29, 2021, as the lead single from the album.
-It reached number 1 on the Billboard Argentina Hot 100, becoming both artists first number-one single on AR Hot 100.
+"Miénteme" with María Becerra was released on 29 April 2021, as the lead single from the album.
+It reached number 1 on the Billboard Argentina Hot 100, becoming both artists' first number-one single on AR Hot 100.
 The song also peaked at number sixty five on Billboard Global 200, and number forty six on Global Excl.
 US, making Tini the first female Argentine artists appearing on Global 200 chart.

-"Maldita Foto" featuring Manuel Turizo was released on August 19, 2021, as the second single from the album.
-The song reached at number ten on AR Hot 100, while also reached at number fifteen on US Billboard Latin Pop Airplay.
+"Maldita Foto" with Manuel Turizo was released on 19 August 2021, as the second single from the album.
+The song reached number ten on AR Hot 100, while it also reached number fifteen on US Billboard Latin Pop Airplay.

-"Bar" featuring L-Gante was released on November 11, 2021, as the third album single.
+"Bar" with L-Gante was released on 11 November 2021, as the third album single.
 It reached number one at AR Hot 100, becoming Tini's second number one single on AR Hot 100 chard.
-The song also reached at number one hundred and twenty five on Global 200.
+The song also reached number one hundred and twenty five on Global 200.

-"Fantasi" featuring Beéle was released on February 17, 2022, as the fourth single from the album.
+"Fantasi" with Beéle was released on 17 February 2022, as the fourth single from the album.
 It reached number six at AR Hot 100.

-"La Triple T" was released on May 5, 2022, as the fifth single from the album.
+"La Triple T" was released on 5 May 2022, as the fifth single from the album.
 It reached number one at AR Hot 100, becoming Tini's third number one single on AR Hot 100 chard.
 In the United States, the song debuted at one hundred and sixty eight on Global 200.

-"Carne y Hueso" was released on May 20, 2022, as the sixth single from the album.
-The song rached at number twelve at AR Hot 100 chard.
+"Carne y Hueso" was released on 19 May 2022, as the sixth single from the album.
+The song reached number twelve on the AR Hot 100 chard.

-"La Loto" featuring Becky G and Anitta was released on July 6, 2022, as the album's seventh single.
+"La Loto" with Becky G and Anitta was released on 6 July 2022, as the album's seventh single.
 It reached number seven on AR Hot 100, while also reachet at number eight on Billboard's US Latin Pop Airplay and number sixteen on the US Latin Digital Song Sales.
 On the Global 200 the song peaked at number one hundred and ninety seven.

-"El Último Beso" featuring Tiago PZK was released on September 15, 2022, as the album's eighth single.
+"El Último Beso" with Tiago PZK was released on 15 September 2022, as the album's eighth single.
 Like previous single, it also reached number seven on AR Hot 100.

-"Muñecas" featuring La Joaqui and Steve Aoki was released on January 12, 2023, as the album's ninth single.
+"Muñecas" with La Joaqui and Steve Aoki was released on 12 January 2023, as the album's ninth single.
 The song reached number three on AR Hot 100, while in the United States it reached number one hundred and seventeen, on Billboard Excl.
 US.

-"Cupido" was released few days before the album, on February 14, 2023, as the tenth and final single.
+"Cupido" was released a few days before the album, on 14 February 2023, as the tenth and final single.
+It reached number 3 on the AR Hot 100, while also peaking at number sixty nine on Global 200, number thirty two on Global Excl US, and number 23 on Billboards US Latin Pop Airplay.